Exploring the Mysterious Mayan Coast, Part Two

 (Continued from Part One).

 From Playa Carmen, I took the ADO bus to Tulum and checked into an small apartment-like hotel along the highway.
-Pleasant people work there and it’s impressively clean.
+Pleasant people work there and it’s incredibly clean.
 I dropped-off my luggage and took a cab to see the local ruins and wow, what a beautiful place!
 The ruins by the cliffs are breath-taking to say the least.
 I sat by the sea cooling off in the breeze and looking down at waves crashing below.
 It felt like a dream!
-It did not take too long for the whistle-blowers to show-up, however, and everyone had to go.
+It didn’t take long for angry-looking whistle-blowing park employees to show-up, however, and everyone had to go.

 During my visit, I noted some of the buildings had a circular shape, especially at the base.